gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 -URL: localhost:3000
 ```

-It should look like this when you're done, then `Save hostname`.
+It should look like this when you're done.

 ![Add the hostname and post for Grafana](/images/tutorial-extras/004-images/cloudflare-add-new-public-hostname.png)

+Click `Save hostname`.

 You can now see both your public hostnames for your tunnel.
 Cool, right?